akasza/LAM-scripts/README.md

 Known Issues:

-1. The script doesn't handle names with multiple parts (separated with spaces) i.e.: "John Wilkes Booth".
+I. The script doesn't handle names with multiple parts (separated with spaces) i.e.: "John Wilkes Booth".
 You must treat these names with caution and manually edit them as follows (for example):

 FirstName: John
 LastName: Wilkes.Booth

 For the sAMAccountName the script will generate the name: john.wilkes.booth

-2. The script handles samba domain names with two components only (domain.tld) So if you provisioned the samba domain name like "ad.domain.com" the script won't work for you in this state.
+II.
+The script handles samba domain names with two components only (domain.tld) So if you provisioned the samba domain name like "ad.domain.com" the script won't work for you in this state.